AVISPL/dal-avdevices-monitors-lg-webos/README.md

 If none of the recommended steps help, please enter an SOS ticket at {https://avi-spl.atlassian.net/servicedesk/customer/portals}

-## What AI Assistant can do with it:
+## What AI Assistant can do with LG WebOS TV integration:
 - Find LG WebOS TV devices in Symphony (AV Device | Monitors | LG)
 - Verify LG WebOS TV adapter configuration and connectivity status

-## What AI Assistant cannot do with it:
+## What AI Assistant cannot do with LG WebOS TV integration:
 - Provision the devices
 - Modify device-side settings (e.g. enabling URL Loader, setting PowerManagementMode) - these must be configured directly on the LG device via its webUI